ratulKabir/Custom-Object-Detection-using-Darkflow/README.md

 ## Make own Dataset

-I have spent one day to take photos, resize them and annotate them.
-I managed around 250 images.
+I have run the model on around 250 images.
 I recommend to have a much bigger dataset for better performance.<br>
 #### Dataset
 To make a dataset of objects around you
 - start taking photos of the objects that you want to detect.